Re-Gelu/Survey-app/README.md

 1) Create FaunaDB account and empty database
 2) Create server database key on FaunaDB Security page
-3) Set this key in enviroment variables (for example in .env or next.config.js file)
+3) Set this key in enviroment variables (for example in .env or next.config.js file) with name FAUNADB_SECRET_KEY
 4) Run `npm run build` and after that `npm run start` (Database collections and indexes will be created automatically on app laucnch if they dont exists)
 5) Enjoy :)